-There is a considerable difference in the tax and national insurance liabilities of a contractor caught by IR35, and another who falls outside the IR35 net.
+There is a considerable difference in the tax and national insurance liabilities between an individual caught by IR35, and another who falls outside the IR35 net.

-On the other hand, a contractor whose contracts fall within IR35 will draw down income in the form of a ‘deemed payment‘.
+On the other hand, a contractor whose contracts fall within IR35 will receive income in the form of a ‘deemed payment‘.
 He will have to pay income tax and national insurance contributions on the entire amount.

 In addition, people caught by IR35 are granted a 5% expense allowance to cover the costs of running a limited company.
 They can also claim for standard ‘Section 198’ expenses such as pension contributions and business insurance costs.

 Unfortunately, this allowance is not available if you work for a public sector body (from April 2017 onwards), or a private sector organisation (from April 2021 onwards).

 All limited company contractors should calculate their Corporation Tax and VAT liabilities in the normal way, regardless of whether they are caught by IR35 or not.

 What is the financial impact in real terms?

 There is a sizeable difference in the take-home pay of contractors inside and outside IR35.